-Her newsletter, Total ANNARCHY, comes packed with “new writing, useful ideas, fresh links, and some high-spirited shenanigans” — which, given its clever title, I’m willing to believe.
+Her newsletter, Total ANNARCHY, comes packed every Sunday morning with “new writing, useful ideas, fresh links, and some high-spirited shenanigans” — which, given its clever title, I’m willing to believe.

-This one’s not going to help you find paid writing gigs or learn how to earn a freelance living — but not everything in your inbox has to be productive.
+This one’s not going to help you find paid writing gigs or learn how to earn a freelance living — but not every email newsletter in your inbox has to be productive.